Python-GIS-book/site/source/part1/chapter-01/md/03-for-loops.md

 ## Looping over lists using index values

 Since we already know how to find the length of a list using the `len()` function, we can now take advantage of this knowledge to make our `for` loops more flexible.
 Let's use the `range()` function to loop over a list of numbers and add the value of the loop variable `i` to each value.
 In addition, we can add a few print statements to display the values of `i` and `numbers[i]` within the loop.
+Let's also check the updated values in the list after the loop.

 ```python
 numbers = [5, 6, 7, 8]